 What sustainable gifts to buy for kids

-All kids (that I’ve met) love straws, how about buying them reusable straws, bamboo or stainless steel (available in Limerick in DUO or online at Ecostraws) that they can bring with them when they go out to the restaurant or cafe.
+All kids (that I’ve met) love straws, how about buying them reusable straws, bamboo or stainless steel (available in Limerick in DUO or online at Ecostraws) that they can bring with them when they go out to the restaurant or café.
 Or focus on an experience, a day trip to the cinema or the zoo.
 Or you could buy a gift of a family pass to local activities.
 Or how about a gift they can eat?
 This rice crispy Christmas tree we make looks good and is delicious and a bit of fun.
 Or how about making cookies or Irish Brown Bread and gifting it to teachers, neighbours or family members.

 What sustainable gifts to buy for adults